libra2org/libra2-core/ecosystem/indexer-grpc/indexer-grpc-table-info/README.md

-# Aptos Indexer GRPC Table Info on Fullnode
+# Libra2 Indexer GRPC Table Info on Fullnode

 This indexes and parses table info mapping on fullnode.